 Dr. Ricco received his B.A. in psychology from New York University in 1980 and his Ph.D. in developmental psychology in 1987 from Temple University.
 He was a post-doctoral fellow at the City University of New York Graduate Center from 1986 to 1988 and held the position of visiting assistant professor at Vassar College from 1988 to 1992.
-He has been a member of the psychology department at CSUSB since 1992.
+Dr. Ricco has been a member of the psychology department at CSUSB since 1992 and served as department chair from 2011 to 2020.

 Critical Thinking through Problems Analysis (105)